551100kk/SAW/README.md

   **Warning:** We strongly suggest you using **g++-8** to build the project.

-* You can also use the precompiled program under Ubuntu16.04 x86_64
+* Use the precompiled program in x86_64 linux environment.

   * **./saw_linux_x86_64**